8f4e

 ...

-All memory items are laid out sequentially within the memory, so variables declared one after another occupy adjacent memory locations.
+All memory items are laid out sequentially in memory, so variables declared one after another occupy adjacent memory locations.

-They're allocated on a 32-bit grid, which means that every memory item starts at an address that is a multiple of 4 bytes.
+They are aligned on a 32-bit grid, which means every memory item starts at an address that is a multiple of 4 bytes.

 003 int a 42